collectionspace/cspace-ui.js/docs/configuration/README.md

 ```
 mediaSnapshotSort: string = 'title'
 ```
 The name of the column to use to sort images in the Media Snapshot panel (displayed in the right sidebar of object and procedure records).
 The value must be the name of a configured column in the media record's default [column set](./ColumnConfiguration.md).
-By default, the possible values are: `blobCsid`, `identificationNumber`, `title`, `updatedAt`.
+By default, the possible values are: `'blobCsid'`, `'identificationNumber'`, `'title'`, `'updatedAt'`.
 Other values may be possible if the media record's column configuration has been modified.
+A descending sort order may be specified by appending `desc` to the column name, for example, `'title desc'`.

 ### messages
 ```